Epistam/YetAnotherProjectManager/README.md

 YetAnotherProjectManager
 ========================

-YeyAnotherProjectManager (YAPM) is a simple PHP project manager, coded on my own.
+YeyAnotherProjectManager (YAPM) is a simple PHP project manager.